djacquel/jekyllCategories/index.md

 #### From posts front matter

-**Categories** variable is an array it can be set like this in posts front matter :
+**categories** variable is an array it can be set like this in posts front matter :

 ``` yaml
 ---